 - Products may not be needed.
 There’s a good chance you don’t need any of Aflac’s insurance policies, especially if you have good health, life and disability insurance policies.
 According to Clark, supplemental insurance is “not a rip-off and it’s not a scam.
 But it’s such a low priority that you’ve got to have everything else already in place in your life before you would buy a narrow form of insurance.”

 - Annoying sales tactics for individuals.
 If you request a quote directly through Aflac’s website, make sure to pay attention to the fine print.
 It says that by clicking “submit,” you agree to receive auto-dialed calls and texts from Aflac, independent contractors associated with Aflac and at least three specific companies “working at Aflac’s request” — which, presumably, is to convert you into a paying customer.
 Also, you can’t find any price details on Aflac’s website.

 - Less than ideal complaint score.
 The National Association of Insurance Commissioners keeps track of official complaints filed against insurance companies.
-Aflac scored 1.01 on the NAIC scale, meaning that its customers issued formal complaints at a slightly higher rate than expected.
+Aflac scored 1.68 on the NAIC scale, meaning that its customers issued formal complaints at a much higher rate than expected.
+That’s also a big increase from 1.01 in 2019.
 It’s worth noting that almost all of the best term life insurance companies score less than 0.2.